ileacosmin/SmartKnob/readme.md

 ## Implemented Control Modes

 The knob currently supports the following six modes, which can be cycled through by pressing the knob:
+The complete configuration for Home Assistant can be found in its dedicated repository:

+Home Assistant Configuration Repository: ileacosmin/SmartKnob-homeassistant-cfg
 ### 1. Light Brightness
 -   **Function:** Controls the brightness of a light.
 -   **Haptics:** Smooth, free-spinning feel between 0% and 100% with hard "walls" at both ends.